Tube Amplifier Startup Procedure

 Be prepared to immediately turn the amp off and watch for arcing and smoke.

-If you are using a light bulb current limiter when you turn the power switch on the limiter light bulb will initially glow bright as the power transformer comes up to voltage and then dim.
+If you are using a light bulb current limiter when you turn the power switch on the limiter light bulb will initially glow as the power transformer comes up to voltage and then dim because without the tubes in place no current is being used.
+If you are using a high wattage light bulb you may not even see the bulb glow.
 If the bulb burns near its rated brightness then there is a short in the power cord, power transformer or their connections.

 Carefully measure the AC voltage on all of the power transformer connections.